-Foreigners legally married to an Indonesian can convert their KITAS into a KITAP after two years of marriage.
+Foreigners legally married to an Indonesian can convert their KITAS/ITAS into a KITAP after two years of marriage.
 Your spouse will be the sponsor.

-Note that you cannot apply for the permanent visa if you haven’t had a KITAS first.
-The marriage itself doesn’t make you eligible to get the permanent stay permit.
+Note that you cannot apply for a permanent visa if you haven’t had a KITAS/ITAS first.
+The marriage itself doesn’t make you eligible to get a permanent stay permit.

 If your marriage has lasted ten years or more, your KITAP will be for life, also in case of divorce.

 Another major plus for those married to an Indonesian is that with a spouse-sponsored KITAP, you have the right to work in Indonesia under certain conditions.
 (You can read more about this further on in this KITAP guide — scroll down to ‘Can you work with a KITAP’.)